Hacker News

 In another thread, I assert that chat is probably a fine way to order up something that fits a repertoire that trained a bot.
 But, I don't think sticking to the chat window is the best way to interface with what it delivers.
 You almost certainly want to be much more actively "hands on" in very domain specific ways with the artifacts produced.

-8 hours ago by aylmao
+8 months ago by aylmao

 I would also call it having all the worst attributes of a CLI, without the succinctness, OS integration, and program composability of one.

-7 hours ago by 1ucky
+8 months ago by 1ucky

 You should check out out MCP by Anthropic, which solves some of the issues you mentioned.

-8 hours ago by taeric
+8 months ago by taeric

 Yeah, this is something I didn't make clear on my post.
 Chat between people is the same bad UI.
 People read in the aggression that they bring to their reading.
 And get mad at people who are legit trying to understand something.